p2eengineering/kalp-studio-documentation/docs/Getting-started/KS-Query/How-to-create-an-API-Auth-Key.md

 # How to Create an API Authentication Key in KS Query

+!!!
+Tip

+    To proceed with the flow, one must first select the Blockchain and network, then create or select an active API authentication key, and finally retrieve all APIs.

+!!!
+Info

+    Users can currently select only the KALP DLT chain and the Test Net network.
+Support for other options, such as Ethereum and Binance, will be introduced in upcoming releases.

 An API authentication key is essential for securely accessing the features and functionalities provided by KS Query.
 Follow the steps below to create an API auth key.

 ---